open-xml-templating/docxtemplater/docs/source/configuration.rst

 The option for this is `qrCode` (false for off, a function for on, default off)

-The function takes two parameter: The first one is the string, the second the callback.
+The function takes two parameter: The first one is the string that was decoded by the qrcode module, the second the callback.

 For example your configuration could be: